mpetralia/python_datascience/README.md

 - DNN character recognition project: this folder contains a python notebook and supporting files that demonstrate using a deep neural network multi-layer perceptron backprogation learning to approximate the letter of an image.
 - Support Vector Machines (SVM): This folder contains a python notebook that demonstrate using a SVM model to approximate a letter of an image based on image features.
 - Feature Selection Analysis: This folder contains a project on feature selection and exploratory data analysis.
 A dataset from Kaggle on Heart Disease is used for this project.
-- Predicting Marketing Churn: This folder contains an incomplete python notebook.
+- Predicting Marketing Churn: This folder contains an IN PROGRESS python notebook.
 The project goal is to predict churn using a SVM model on marketing series data taken from Kaggle.